llamafolio/evm-indexer/doc/DATABASE.md

 ### Database Structure

-The database are built using the migrations on the code through the [diesel](https://crates.io/crates/diesel) crate.
+The database structure and information use the [diesel](https://crates.io/crates/diesel) crate.

-Migrations are executed each time the program is started.
+Migrations for the database run every time you start the program.

-There are 5 tables created on the database
+There are seven tables created on the database.

 - [Blocks (blocks)](#blocks-table)
 - [Transactions (txs)](#transactions-table)